HossamAhmed02/Ishara_Graduation_Project/README.md

 ## Setup Instructions

 ### 1. Run the Backend API (.NET 8)
 Navigate to the `Backend_DotNet/Ishara.Api` directory.
-Rename `appsettings.Example.json` to `appsettings.json` and configure your SQL Server connection string and JWT keys.
+Rename `appsettings.Example.json` to `appsettings.json`.

+**Important:** Open the newly created `appsettings.json` file and modify the values inside it to match your local environment.
+You must update your SQL Server connection string, JWT keys, and email settings.

 Run the following commands to apply migrations and start the server: